domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/hardware.md

 - The servo motor is connected to a PWM output on the Mega.
 - TOF sensors are connected through the I2C bus (SDA, SCL).
 - The battery powers both the Arduino and the Motor Shield.
+- Camera connected to raspberry.
+- Rapberry connected to arduino to send info from camera
+- Power bank connected to rapberry to power it
 ---

 ## 🛠️ Component Selection Justification